Rule #1: Break the Rules

 Wishing is a warm-up sketch for problem solving.

-The Rules of Genius blog is now a bestselling book!
+The Rules of Genius is now a book with a bonus section called “How can I matter?” that includes 10 essential rules.
 Buy here.